MoneyFox/MoneyFox/README.md

 NOTE: I assume they will only offer this to contributor of the project.

 ### contact
-Feel free to contact me on twitter @NPadrutt or with my mail.
+Feel free to contact me.
+Just write me a mail or join our gitter chat.